 Whole Child Education (Social, Emotional & Academic)

 We are now accepting applications.
-Please contact Ms. Butts at PButts@tmals.org, call 212-368-8710, or download the application by clicking this link.
+Please contact Ms. Brito at Register.firstname.lastname@example.org or Ms. Butts at PButts@tmals.org, call 212-368-8710 and complete this application form

 Thurgood Marshall was an Associate Justice of the Supreme Court of the United States, serving from October 1967 until October 1991.
 Marshall was the Court's 96th justice and its first African-American justice.
 Before becoming a judge, Marshall was a lawyer who was best known for his high success rate in arguing before the Supreme Court and for the victory in Brown v.
 Board of Education, a 1954 decision that ruled that segregated public schools were unconstitutional.

 NEW REDESIGNED THURGOOD MARSHALL ACADEMY LOWER SCHOOL MISSION STATEMENT:

 TMALS exists to provide a robust holistic learning experience for each child through social emotional learning, cultural responsiveness and belonging.
 We are the village that raises the child.